ntlinh16/cloudal/README.md

     <br>
 <p>

-The above figure present a general cloud experiment flowchart that manage by cloudal.
+The above figure presents a general cloud experiment flowchart.

 First of all, we have to prepare the environment to perform the experiment.
-The `setup_env()` function (1) provisions the required infrastructure; (2) configures all the neccessary packages; (3) create the queue of combinations from the given experiment parameters.
+The `setup_env()` function (1) provisions the required infrastructure; (2) configures all the neccessary packages/services; (3) create the queue of combinations from the given experiment parameters.
 Experiment parameters represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.

 Each time, the `run_workflow()` function takes a combination from the queue of combination as the input, and then run an experiment workflow with a set of specific values of parameters.
 This repeats until we have no combinations left.
 If a run of a combination fails, the combination is put back to the queue of combinations to be run later.
 Different experiments need to implement different workflows.